 This is also making its way into how we represent data now.
 Finance and insurance companies are representing their digital data through swirls and polygons and shifting forms.
 This is becoming a kind of abstract futurism, where complex numbers and dull ideas are given a more pleasing aesthetic.
 It’s helping companies sell their ideas through emotion rather than looking like stuffy, boring offices where droids work tirelessly on spreadsheets.

 This trend is definitely a reaction to the abundance of boring images that we see everywhere, and are numb to, at this point.
 On that same note, something similar is happening to our use of colour online…

 Muted Colours, Gradients & Vivid Textures

-Bright lit colors have been the trend in digital design for the past few years, with an explosion of vivid, azure blues on all sorts of websites and magenta being particularly prominent in a lot of modern game design (think Fortnite and several quirky indie titles).
+Bright-lit colours have been the trend in digital design for the past few years, with an explosion of vivid, azure blues on all sorts of websites and magenta being particularly prominent in a lot of modern game designs (think Fortnite and several quirky indie titles).
 Now, however, we’re seeing the trend shift towards more muted colours.
 By all indications, brands are going to step away from those bright primary colours towards something a bit more subdued.

-Colour gradients in backgrounds and in graphic design is another trend making its way through the Internet.
+Colour gradients in backgrounds and in graphic design are another set of trends making their way through the Internet.
 These allow for an appealing transition between colours and can really build up pleasing colour contrasts.

 Adding such graphics can also build up some really good animations on top of static images.
 This is also a trend that may fit in with the growing rise in photo and video filters that add something extra to regular photos.